kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/service-config.md

     # This refers to Kubernetes Tolerations https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/
     # This has no effect on Docker
     # As of 2024-01-24 Taints and Tolerations to work with Kubernetes you need at least one untainted node
+    # Refer to the Toleration docs linked near the end of the page to learn more
     # OPTIONAL
     tolerations = [
         Toleration(